Xiaoxi-Luo-CL/Xiaoxi-Luo-CL.github.io/_posts/2025-12-03-insights-for-ri.md

 ---
 layout: post
-title: A Case Study on the 日 [ɻʅ51] Category
+title: A Case Study on the 日 [ɻ ʅ51] Category
 date: 2025-12-03
-description: A Case Study on the 日 [ɻʅ51] Category based on Luo and Sun (2025)
+description: A Case Study on the 日 [ɻ ʅ51] Category based on Luo and Sun (2025)
 tags:
   - compling
 categories: